OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-01-BeingABetterTrainer.md

 It takes more than technical knowledge to be a great trainer.
 If you’re convening 4-5 colleagues for a quick brown bag, you may not need to think too deeply about the training space you create.

-here are some basic steps you can take to ensure a successful, effective training.
+There are some basic steps you can take to ensure a successful, effective training.

 # Before: Plan Ahead
 The time and effort that goes into preparing for a workshop can make a big difference in everyone's experience.